Christopher Bell (racing driver): Early career and dirt track racing

 In 2017, Bell won the Chili Bowl Nationals, becoming the first Oklahoman to win the event since Andy Hillenburg in 1994.
 Bell followed the 2017 Chili Bowl win with his third consecutive Turnpike Challenge victory, the most recent win coming at his hometown track I-44 Riverside Speedway in Oklahoma City.
 He finished the 2017 season with a win in the Tulsa Shootout's Winged Outlaw Division.

-He won the Chili Bowl again in 2018 and 2019 to become only the third three-time winner of the race.
+Bell won the Chili Bowl again in 2018 and 2019 to become only the third three-time winner of the race.

 During 2023 and most of 2024, Bell was reportedly restricted from dirt racing by Joe Gibbs Racing due to concerns about injury risk, with the team enforcing a ban that kept him sidelined from marquee events such as the Chili Bowl and other national midget and sprint car races.

 Bell made his return to dirt competition in late 2024 after JGR officially lifted the ban that had kept him sidelined for nearly two years.
 He marked his comeback with a win at the Tulsa Shootout in the Non-Wing Outlaw division, his first since 2018, and followed that with a victory during the World of Outlaws' season-opening DIRTcar Nationals at Volusia Speedway Park.